Table of Contents

 Definition

-- A colloid or colloidal solution is a mixture where particles are uniformly spread but not dissolved.
+- A colloid or colloidal solution is a mixture in which particles are uniformly distributed but not dissolved.

 Properties of a Colloid

-- Particles are too small to be seen with naked eyes.
+- Particle size is too small to be seen by naked eyes.

-- Particles do not settle down when left undisturbed.
+- Particles do not settle down on standing, hence colloids are stable.

 Components of a Colloid

-- Dispersion Medium: Component in which the dispersed phase is suspended.
+- The medium in which the dispersed phase is suspended.

 Examples of Colloids